 - 13.6 Budget holders are not ordinarily authorised to commit expenditure for the refurbishment or redecoration of their offices or classrooms without the prior consent of the Vice Principal Business Success.
 Normally, such expenditure will be met out of the College's main estates cost centre.
-Budget holders are entitled to commit to the purchase of minor items of equipment from their budget provided this does not result in an overspend and it is charged to the appropriate account code. - 13.7 The Vice Principal Business Success shall maintain a register of all contracts (except contracts of employment) between the College and third parties and shall report thereon.
-Authorisation of College commitment towards contract arrangements will normally rest with a member of the EMT or an appropriate senior manager.
+Budget holders are entitled to commit to the purchase of minor items of equipment from their budget provided this does not result in an overspend and it is charged to the appropriate account code. - 13.7 The Vice Principal Business Success shall maintain a register of all contracts (except contracts of employment) between the College and third parties which will be stored centrally by the Procurement Team.